Augustin-FL/building-pfsense-iso-from-source/README.md

 # First things first: choose a name for your product, and update repositories accordingly

-Netgate doesn't allow you to build a product using the name "pfSense" (because of copyright/trademark).
+Netgate doesn't allow you to build a product using the name "pfSense" (because of trademark).
 Before building a .iso file, you will have to choose a custom name for your firewall.
 I'll use libreSense for this tutorial, but you could use whatever you want.